-In Europe, caribou are called reindeer, but in Alaska and Canada only the domestic forms are called reindeer.
+In Europe, caribou are called reindeer, but in Alaska and Canada only the domesticated forms are called reindeer.
 All caribou and reindeer throughout the world are considered to be the same species (Rangifer tarandus), but there are 7 subspecies.
 There are approximately 950,000 wild caribou in Alaska.
 Caribou are the Reindeer’s wild counterparts.

 Reindeer were domesticated in northern Eurasia about 2000 years ago.
 Today, reindeer are herded by many Arctic peoples in Europe, Asia and North America including the Sami in Scandinavia and the Nenets, Chuckhi and others in Russia.
 Reindeer were introduced into Alaska and Canada during the 19th century, but most attempts failed.
 Captain Healy observed the Chuckchi’s herds in Siberia.
 After Healy’s account of the Siberian reindeer herds, in 1892 Reverend Sheldon Jackson, the General Agent of Education in Alaska, visited Siberia.
 Jackson wanted to help the natives in western Alaska secure a reliable source of food.
 Over the next few years he transported 1300 reindeer to Teller, Alaska.

 Reindeer and Caribou are the only members of the deer family where the males and females both have antlers.
 These majestic animals drop their antlers each year and then grow a new, larger set.
 Male reindeer tend to lose their antlers in early December.
 Female reindeer usually keep their antlers until spring.
 While the antlers grow, they are covered with a soft furry skin, “velvet”.
 The antlers are very sensitive, spongy and full of blood and tissue during the velvet stage.
 When the antlers harden in July and August the Reindeer quickly rub the velvet off.